django/django/docs/getting-started.rst

 connections you have open at any one time.

-The solution to this is that the WebSocket interface servers will send periodic "keepalive" messages on the ``django.websocket.keepalive`` channel, so we can hook that up to re-add the channel (it's safe to add the channel to a group it's already in - similarly, it's safe to discard a channel from a group it's not in)::
+The solution to this is that the WebSocket interface servers will send periodic "keepalive" messages on the ``websocket.keepalive`` channel, so we can hook that up to re-add the channel (it's safe to add the channel to a group it's already in - similarly, it's safe to discard a channel from a group it's not in)::

-    # Connected to django.websocket.keepalive
+    # Connected to websocket.keepalive
     def ws_keepalive(message):
         Group("chat").add(message.reply_channel)